Meirohit/arol-mas/docs/architecture.md

       +----------------------------------------------+
 ```

+**Two interchangeable ways to run this**, both calling the exact same WP1–WP3
+code: the CLI (`cli/main.py`, `arol-mas ask/report/validate/list-pools`) and an
+optional web UI (`webapi/server.py`, a FastAPI backend, paired with a
+React/Vite frontend in `webapp/`).
+Neither transport contains any analytics or
+agent logic of its own — both build the same `AgentContext` from the resolved
+pool/date scope and hand it to the same `ReportAgent` class
+(`agent/orchestrator.py`), so a result is identical regardless of which one
+produced it.
+See README.md section 7/7a for how to run each.

 ### Why ingestion is split from analytics

 WP1 never touches the LLM and WP2 never touches raw files — `events` (one row